yieldprotocol/docs-v2/faq.md

 ### What's the difference between pool and lend?

 You lend at a fixed rate.
 When you pool, you provide liquidity for both borrowing and lending.
 The returns to pooling depend on the fees earned by the pool and the path taken by interest rates.
+Liquidity providers may also earn interest from fyTokens held by the liquidity pool.

+### What is a liquidity strategy?

+All liquidity providing through the Yield app is done through liquidity strategies.
+Liquidity Strategies are designed to provide liquidity to pools on your behalf and move the liquidity to new pools when your current pool expires after maturity.

 ### Why would I want to be a Liquidity Provider?